ianquigley-sap/clouderp-ai-handson-2024/exercises/ex3/README.md

-#  Exercise 3 - Generate an SAP Fiori elements application using images and text
+#  Exercise 3 - Generate an SAP Fiori app using images and text

-In this exercise, we will create an **SAP Fiori elements** application using a document that contains both text and images, so that the required application can be best described.
+In this exercise, we will create an **SAP Fiori** application using a document that contains both text and images, so that the required application can be best described.

 ## Exercise 3.1 Uploading the business requirement document with images

-In the explorer in SAP Business Application Studio, expand the **transport-request-distribution** folder and right click on the **requirement0.md** file (1).
+In the explorer in SAP Business Application Studio, expand the **classical_transaction** folder and right click on the **multi_image_old_ui.md** file (1).
 Then click on the **Open Preview** link (2).

 ![image](ex3img1.png)